DMak21/nandi-app/README.md

 # nandi-app

-An Electron App to visualize sales data in real time using Google Maps API for Nandi Grp of Companies Edit Edit
+An Electron App to visualize sales data in real time using Google Maps API for Nandi Grp of Companies

 ## To Use